johnathan-coe/DLB/README.md

 # What sets DLB apart

-This project aims to have feature parity with lb whilst having the following advantages:
+This project aims to maintain feature parity with lb whilst having the following advantages:

 - **No command line post management** Listings, Standalone Posts, etc. are generated on the fly
 - **Familiar syntax** inspired by the Django / Jinja templating system
-- **Lightweight** with less than 100 lines of python
+- **Lightweight** with less than 100 lines of Python
+- **Platform Independence** with no bash shell required